 It is the policy of the Fairfield Public Schools to maintain a working and learning environment free from harassment, insults or intimidation on the basis of sex or sexual orientation.
 Sexual harassment is against the law and school district policy.
 Complaints should be referred to the Title IX Coordinator at each school.
 The coordinator at each high school is the Administrator for Pupil Services and Guidance.
 At each middle school the coordinator is the Assistant Principal.
-At each elementary school the coordinator, the Assistant Superintendent for Human Resources and Leadership Development.
+At each elementary school the coordinator is the Principal.
+A complaint may also be filed with the District Title IX Coordinator, the Director of Human Resources.